-Ceiling (i.e., the maximum amount for an individual award made under this announcement): \$100.000
+Ceiling (i.e., the maximum amount for an individual award made under this announcement): \$150,000

-Floor (i.e., the minimum amount for an individual award made under this announcement): n/a
+Floor (i.e., the minimum amount for an individual award made under this announcement): N/A

-D. EXPECTED NUMBER OF AWARDS.awards under this announcement.
-SBIR and of funds and this funding opportunity announcement does not obligate DOE to make any awards under either Phase I or Phase II.
+D. EXPECTED NUMBER OF AWARDS.

+DOE anticipates making approximately 60 awards under this announcement.
+SBIR and STTR awards are subject to the availability of funds and this funding opportunity announcement does not obligate DOE to make any awards under either Phase I or Phase II.